geovedi/book-notes/2023/on-our-best-behavior.notes.md

-# On Our Best Behavior
+# On Our Best Behavior: The Seven Deadly Sins and the Price Women Pay to Be Good
 Author: Elise Loehnen

 ## Introduction: Genesis